ansys/grantami-recordlists/doc/source/getting_started/index.rst

 Installation
 ~~~~~~~~~~~~
 .. include:: ../../../README.rst
       :start-after: readme_installation
       :end-before: readme_installation_end

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Check that you can start the RecordLists Client from Python by running this code:
+Check that you can start the RecordLists client from Python by running this code:

 .. code:: python